Zawaer/BlinkyBlinky/README.md

 # BlinkyBlinky
-This is a simple LED blinker PCB.
+Simple LED blinker PCB shaped like an epic plane